pytorch/executorch/examples/demo-apps/android/LlamaDemo/docs/delegates/xnnpack_README.md

 This is running the shell script which configures the required core ExecuTorch, Llama2/3, and Android libraries, builds them, and copies them to jniLibs.

-**Output**: The executorch-llama.aar file will be generated in a newly created folder in the example/demo-apps/android/LlamaDemo/app/libs directory.
+**Output**: The executorch.aar file will be generated in a newly created folder in the example/demo-apps/android/LlamaDemo/app/libs directory.
 This is the path that the Android app expects it to be in.

 **Note**: If you are building the Android app mentioned in the next section on a separate machine (i.e. MacOS but building and exporting on Linux), make sure you copy the aar file generated from setup script to “examples/demo-apps/android/LlamaDemo/app/libs” before building the Android app.